robfatland/cloud101102/Azure.md

 $ ssh -i rob5-VM.pem rob5@111.222.33.44
 ```

 Sure enough I found the `rob5.txt` file here as it should be.
+Now let's make an image, throw out the instance,
+and demonstrate that it can be reconstituted.

 ### Image Create and Restore